cseeger/soapboxer/README.md

 #### Thank you!

-Thanks for the opportunity to work on this exercise.
+Thank you for the opportunity to work on this exercise.
 I learned more about `ffmpeg` than I imagined I would and I certainly enjoyed using `Phoenix.LiveView` .

 Please feel free to reach out with any additional question you may have.